W4GFO/TimeTracking/README.md

 ## WARNING!!!!!!!!
 IMPORTANT PART!!!!!

-Once you're ready to add in all the project information into your code segment ***DO NOT*** place that into any file which will ever be put into a public repo!!!!!!!!!
+Once you're ready to add in all the project information into your code segment ***DO NOT*** place the configuration keys and IDs into any file which will ever be put into a public repo!!!!!!!!!

-Here, create a the following file in the project's root directory - ie: The same level as your package.json file.
-Additionally - Make ***ABSOLUTELY CERTAIN*** this file is in your .gitignore so that is ***NEVER*** commited to your repo!  ***ESSPECIALLY*** a public repo!
+Instead, create the following file in the project's root directory - ie: The same level as your package.json file.
+Additionally - Make ***ABSOLUTELY CERTAIN*** this file is in your .gitignore so that it ***NEVER*** gets commited to your repo!  ***ESPECIALLY*** a public repo!

 ```
 > touch .env.local